reddio-com/doc/docs/guide/getting-started/place-orders-on-layer-2.md

 ## Seek Available NFTs To Place Orders

-After you finished the mintintg process described in “[Mint NFTs On Layer 2](https://docs.reddio.com/guide/getting-started/mint-nfts-on-layer-2.html)”, you will see ERC721M balance under your wallet.
+After you finish the minting process described in “[Mint NFTs On Layer 2](https://docs.reddio.com/guide/getting-started/mint-nfts-on-layer-2.html)”, you will see ERC721M balance under your wallet.
 However, you can only place orders on the NFTs that are not “frozen”.For example, if you use [balance v2 API](https://docs.reddio.com/guide/api-reference/balance.html#get-balances-v2) to check the balance with your own stark_key, you will use the following URL and see the json response like this:

 ```shell
 https://api-dev.reddio.com/v2/balances?stark_key=0x1baf1b9991271727e8ebabf242cb5c707ae72f356481908a344109c08f11c3